Ask a Server SSD Expert

 Our partnership with Microchip’s RAID controllers helps deliver high performance for server storage.

-Kingston helped optimize Simply Hosting’s storage in its data centers to ensure they were always on.
+Kingston helped to optimise Simply Hosting’s storage in their data centers to ensure they were always on.

-Learn how Kingston helped to lower power costs and increase performance so Hostmein could deliver on SLAs.
+Learn how Kingston helped to lower power costs, increase performance so Hostmein could deliver on SLAs.

-In this eBook, we speak with experts about IoT’s journey and prepare organizations for IoT’s future.
+In this eBook we speak with experts about IoT’s journey and prepare organisations for IoT’s future.

 NVMe over Fabric helps CPUs to run more efficiently with lower latency and higher throughput.

-Industry experts discuss topics like the key pillars of tech relationships, sustainability, and IT optimization.
+Industry experts discuss topics like the key pillars of Tech relationships, sustainability and IT optimisation.

 Watch this webinar to discover the benefits of NVMe SSDs.

-In this eBook, we talk to industry experts as we explore the benefits of artificial intelligence, how it’s fuelling data consumption and how you can prepare your organization for the opportunities it presents.
+In this eBook, we talk to industry experts as we explore the benefits of Artificial Intelligence, how it’s fuelling data consumption and how you can prepare your organisation for the opportunities it presents.

 Test SSDs to know the real endurance, changes in latency and IOPS in sequential and random read or write scenarios.